GoogleChrome/developer.chrome.com/site/en/blog/better-youtube-web-part1/index.md

 ---
-title: 'Building a Better Part 1: Building a faster YouTube on web'
+title: 'Building a Better Web - Part 1: A faster YouTube on web'
 description: >
   This is Part 1 of our new series on Building a Better YouTube Web called "Building a faster YouTube on web"
 layout:
   'layouts/blog-post.njk'
-date: 2022-10-17
+date: 2022-10-19
 authors:
   - addyosmani
   - sriramkrishnan